Hardik5247/Chat-Client/README.md

 # Chat-Client
 Implementation of a Chat Client using Socket Programming.
-Project for Network Programming Course ( CSN 510 )
+Project for Network Programming Course.